markvoortmanppu/appliedcomputerscience/pages/professional-homepage-competition.md

 # Task

 * Develop a professional looking homepage in your jail.
-* Showcase your portfolio and include your achievement, such as coursework, course projects, internships, co-ops, skills acquired, etc.
+* Showcase your portfolio in terms of achievements, such as course work, course projects, internships, co-ops, skills acquired, etc.
 * Keep in mind that part of the reason of having a homepage is to help you find an internship, co-op, or job.
 * If you have an existing homepage you can simply improve it (no need to start from scratch).
 * It is **not** allowed to use any external tools or site builders such as Wordpress or Wix.